sablier-labs/docs/docs/guides/lockup/guides/stream-management/05-transfer.md

 :::

-You may remember from the [NFT](/concepts/nft) guide that every Sablier stream is wrapped in an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token (NFT).
+You may remember from the [NFT](/concepts/nft) guide that every Lockup stream is wrapped in an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token (NFT).
 One of the key benefits of this design is that the recipient of the stream has the ability to transfer the NFT to a different address, effectively redirecting the streaming of assets to that new address.